GerritCodeReview/docker-gerrit/README.md

 #### Step-2: Start Gerrit in daemon mode

-Comment out the gerrit init entrypoint in docker-compose.yaml and start all the docker-compose nodes:
+Comment out the `command: init` option in docker-compose.yaml and start all the docker-compose nodes:

 ```
 docker-compose up -d